sohooo/droneops-sim/docs/configuration.md

 `follow_confidence` sets the detection confidence threshold required for a drone to switch into follow mode.

-`enemy_count` controls how many hostile entities are simulated in the first zone and `detection_radius_m` sets the detection range in meters for each drone. `sensor_noise`, `terrain_occlusion`, and `weather_impact` modify detection confidence to account for sensor errors and environmental effects.
+`enemy_count` controls how many hostile entities are simulated in each zone and `detection_radius_m` sets the detection range in meters for each drone. `sensor_noise`, `terrain_occlusion`, and `weather_impact` modify detection confidence to account for sensor errors and environmental effects.

 ### Enemy Detection